NLnetLabs/unbound-manual/source/getting-started/configuration.rst

         access-control: 192.168.0.0/16 allow
         # access-control: 2001:DB8/64 allow

-By default Unbound comes with `chroot <https://wiki.archlinux.org/title/chroot>`_ enabled.
-This provides an extra layer of defence against remote exploits.
+By default the Unbound config uses `chroot <https://wiki.archlinux.org/title/chroot>`_ to provide an extra layer of defence against remote exploits.
 If Unbound is not starting because it cannot access files due to permission errors caused by :command:`chroot`, a solution can be to enter file paths as full pathnames starting at the root of the filesystem (``/``).
 Otherwise, if :command:`chroot`is not required you can disable it in the config.

 .. code::bash